-- its shareholders upon the revocation of its banking licence by the OJK at the shareholders' request; or - the LPS in the event that: - (a) the bank is categorised as a non-systemic failed bank (as defined below) and the LPS has decided not to save that bank; and - (b) the OJK, based on the LPS' requests, revokes its banking licence.
+- its shareholders upon the revocation of its banking licence by the OJK at the shareholders' request; or - the LPS in the event that: - (a) the bank is categorised as a non-systemic failed bank (as defined below) and the LPS has decided not to save that bank; - (b) the OJK, at the request of the LPS, has revoked the bank's banking licence.

-A bank that suffers financial difficulties (eg, a solvency issue), which meets certain criteria as set out under Per OJK 15/2017 and therefore is considered as harming the continuity of its business, would be subject to special supervision.
+A bank that suffers financial difficulties (eg, a solvency issue), which meets certain criteria as set out under Per OJK 15/2017 and is therefore considered as harming the continuity of its business, would be subject to special supervision.